jsommers/noob/README.md

 # nooBpf

 This repo contains code for the `noobflow` tool.
-This is largely from the `js` branch on https://github.com/NolanRudolph/eBPF-Flow-Collector

 `noobprobe`, aka `ELF` can be found in https://github.com/jsommers/ELF